Ford CEO says Tesla Superchargers may become the standard for EV charging

 May 26 (Reuters) - Ford F.N CEO Jim Farley said Tesla's TSLA.O Superchargers may become the standard for EV charging in the U.S., a day after the Michigan-based company struck a deal allowing Ford owners to gain access to the rival charging stations in North America.

-"I think there's a chance you know," Farley said in response to a question on CNBC on whether Tesla Superchargers will become the standard for EV charging.
+"I think there's a chance you know," Farley said on Friday in response to a question on CNBC on whether Tesla Superchargers will become the standard for EV charging.

-Farley added that General Motors GM.N and other automakers are going to "have a big choice to make" in selecting between Tesla's EV chargers and the Combined Charging System (CCS).
+Farley told CNBC that General Motors GM.N and other automakers are going to "have a big choice to make" in selecting between Tesla's EV chargers and the Combined Charging System (CCS).

 CCS is one of several competing charging plug standards for DC fast charging.